papomail/Daily_QA_UCLH/README.md

 * If you are using Conda:
 `conda install -c conda-forge dcm2niix` on Linux, MacOS or Windows.

-Alternatively, you can download the latest version of dcm2niix the links below and then add it to your local Path:
+Alternatively, you can download the latest version of dcm2niix and then add it to your local Path:
  * Download for Linux:
 `curl -fLOhttps://github.com/rordenlab/dcm2niix/releases/latest/download/dcm2niix_lnx.zip`
  * Download for Mac: